tpayne/lang-examples/nodejs/dbops/README.md

 * Deploy the application and check the database is accessible.
 If this fails, then the application will fail to start
 * Create an Ingress entry point from which the application can be accessed

-The sample itself provides some REST APIs that allows you interact with the tables and views created to get data back in JSON format.
+The sample itself provides some REST APIs that allows you to interact with the tables and views created to get data back in JSON format.

 Deploying the Application
 -------------------------